Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Notation-Results

 \section{Notation-Results}

-An elliptic fibration is a morphism, $\pi :X\rightarrow B$, whose general fibers are genus one curves with or without a marked point.
-If $\pi$ has a section, namely if the general elliptic curve has a marked point, then $X$ is the (smooth) resolution of $W$, the Weierstrass model of the fibration,\cite{Nakayama88}.
+An elliptic fibration is a morphism, $\pi :X\rightarrow B$ between normal projective varieties, whose general fibers are {smooth} genus one curves with or without a marked point; the complement s{of the image of the smooth fibers} in $B$ is the discriminant of the fibration.
+If $\pi$ has a section, namely if the general elliptic curve has a marked point, then $X$ is a (smooth) resolution of $W$, the Weierstrass model of the fibration,\cite{Nakayama88}.